ei2081/ei2081.github.io/_posts/2024-08-31-rtlsdr-pi-3bp.md

 Now it's just a matter of attaching the RTL.

-Ok, its' still running, output from above see [Appendix F](#appendix-f-monitor-output-for-device-connect)
+Ok, it's still running, output from above see [Appendix F](#appendix-f-monitor-output-for-device-connect)

 There were a few `rtl_*` programs I found previously, so going to have a quick look at those again.